-Parents must call the school before 9:00 AM to report absences.
+Parents must call the school before 8:10 AM to report absences.
 Please contact Gard Elementary at 323-1364 ext.
 7777 or 7778 (for Spanish).
 State law requires school personnel to make one attempt to notify parents of student absences, if the school has not been contacted by the parent(s).
 If phone contact is not made, a note should be sent with the child when he/she returns.
+The reason for an absence will be kept confidential.